The Home Heating Jargon Buster

 Kilowatt-hour (kWh): This shows how much energy your boiler is using per hour and can be found listed on your energy bills.
 As an example, a 24 kW boiler will need 24 kWh of energy each hour.

-Output rating (size): This is a measurement of the boiler's power – otherwise known as the size of the boiler (which has nothing to do with the dimensions).
-It's measured in kilowatts (kW) and must match the heating demands of your home.
+Output rating (size): This is a measurement of the boiler’s power - otherwise known as the size of the boiler (which has nothing to do with the dimensions).
+It’s measured in kilowatts (kW) and must match the heating demands of your home.
 For example, a large home with lots of radiators will need a boiler with a higher output rating, as it will need more power.
+We answer all the questions on boiler sizes in our ‘what kW boiler do I need?’ guide.

 Quote: Before going ahead with a new boiler installation, you should get an estimated price for the work from a qualified professional.
 This is known as a quote.
 Getting quotes from at least 3 heating engineers will make sure you get the most competitive price from the best person for the job.
 You can get free quotes right here.